-Melissa Roll is a programmer specialist at The Hilltop Institute.
+Melissa Roll is a senior programmer specialist at The Hilltop Institute.
 She performs SAS programming to create and analyze large health care data sets for population health, health care utilization, and program assessment.
 She also performs monthly and quarterly updates of production data files.

 Melissa earned her BS in biochemistry and molecular biology and her MS in chemistry from UMBC.
 She is currently pursuing a BS in computer science from UMBC.